xtivia/generator-jetservice/README.md

 TL;DR

-1. clone this repository...

-2. make sure you have yo and gulp-cli installed globally via npm...
+1. make sure you have node installed, and then have packages yo and gulp-cli installed globally via npm...

-3. cd into the cloned directory....

-4. run 'npm link'
+2. run 'npm i -g xtivia/generator-jetservice'

-5. then create a new portlet project directory, cd into it, and run 'yo jetservice' and follow prompts
+3. then create a new service project directory, cd into it, and run 'yo jetservice' and follow prompts